by Andrea M. Darcy

 How can that be?
-What about a simple question can suddenly cause such a breakthrough?
+What about the right questions at the right time can can suddenly cause such a breakthrough?

-And while all questions have the power to make us think, and they all have their place in life, if we are desperate to move forward or reach a goal that is important to us there are good questions to ask that can be more helpful than others.
+While all questions have the power to make us think, and they all have their place in life?
+If we are desperate to move forward or reach a goal that is important to us, there are good questions to ask that can be more helpful than others.

 Learning to ask yourself better questions can see you finding your untapped wisdom you didn’t even realise you had.